testinprod-io/op-charts/charts/op-node/README.md

 ## Introduction
 You can build a new OP Stack chain or connect to an existing one.
 You need an OP execution engine that works along with OP Node.

+Please refer to the example values for Optimism Goerli [here.](example-values/optimism-goerli.yaml)

 ## LFG
-`helm install op-node-release . -f values.yaml`
+`helm install op-node-release op-charts/op-node -f values.yaml`

 ## Requirements
 1. K8s 1.8+